junko911/cutiegram/README.md

 rails s
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+The project should now be running on [localhost:3000](http://localhost:3000/).

 ## Technologies and stack